xemul/cylang/README.md

 The `$` evaluates the next token, checks it to be list, map or string and results in a number value equal to the size of the argument.

-The `;` evaluates two next tokens.
-If the first one is not empty, the `;` results in this value, otherwise `;` results in the 2nd value.
+The `;=` evaluates two next tokens.
+If the first one is NOVALUE, the it results in the 2nd value, otherwise `;` results in the 1st value.
 It's token meaning is the "default value".

+The `;-` evaluates next token and if it's empty, i.e. a NOVALUE, false bool, empty string, list or map, results in NOVALUE, otherwise results in the mentioned token.

 `|` converts (maps or filters) a list or a map.
 It evaluates two next tokens and then for each element from the 1st (it should be a list or a map) calls the 2nd